John Carro: 1964 investigation of the President Kennedy assassination

 During his time serving in the Mayor's office, Carro was called as a witness during the investigation of the assassination of President John F. Kennedy by the United States House Select Committee on Assassinations (HSCA).
 His testimony was taken on April 16, 1964.
-Wesley J. Liebeler was the assistant counsel of the commission, which was established by President Lyndon B. Johnson in 1963 and unofficially known as the Warren Commission.

 Carro was called to testify regarding his knowledge of Lee Harvey Oswald.
 When Carro was a probation officer, he had become acquainted with Oswald.
 In 1953, when Oswald was 13 years of age, Carro was assigned to the case after Oswald had been found guilty of truancy from school and was remanded to the Youth House.
 During the Warren investigation in 1964, Carro testified about his interactions with Oswald, his opinions on Oswald's mental and psychiatric state, and whether or not his childhood gave any indication that he would commit any violent act in the future, such as the assassination of President John F. Kennedy.

-In 1967, Carro appeared on the CBS Game Show "To Tell the Truth" in a subject concerning himself and his involvement of Oswald as a youngster.
-This episode exists on YouTube.
+In 1967, Carro appeared on the CBS game show To Tell the Truth in a segment concerning his involvement with Oswald.

-Near the close of his testimony, Carro stated "Whatever I might say would just be an independent opinion on my own and I don't think that would be that valid." thus concluding that the original psychiatric and social reports would be of most use to the commission.
+Near the close of his testimony, Carro stated "Whatever I might say would just be an independent opinion on my own and I don't think that would be that valid", thus concluding that the original psychiatric and social reports would be of most use to the commission.
 Judge Carro has appeared in numerous documentaries about the Kennedy assassination.
-He is one of the few people still alive known to have meaningful interaction with the young Lee Harvey Oswald.
+As of 2026, he was one of the few people still alive known to have meaningful interaction with the young Lee Harvey Oswald.